TommyStarK/kubernetes-training/docs/replicaset.md

 ❯ kubectl label pods replica-set-dummy-node-app-n8bv7 app=foo --overwrite
 ```

-and then check one last time our pods to see that a new pod has been created to satisfy the desired stated defined by this ReplicaSet.
+and then check one last time our pods to see that a new pod has been created to satisfy the desired state defined by this ReplicaSet.

 ```bash
 ❯ kubectl get pods --show-labels